Renovating a house is not an easy task. It can be time-consuming and stressful, but renovating your home properly will help it to last longer.

 The best way to approach this project is with a plan.
 Know what you want to be done and how much you’re willing to spend before you start interviewing contractors.
 This avoids any surprises down the road (and potential arguments).

-Be prepared for delays, too, construction can be unpredictable.
+Be prepared for delays, too, as construction can be unpredictable.